wilmixsolomon7/NJDOLLAR/README.md

 NJDollar   is a  Most  Advanced   Technology.

+JAS  is  the  parent   of  JDollar  like   OAK  technology   is  parent  of   java.

+So    JDollar   can't    be  overtake  by   any  technology.

 NJDOLLAR is  otherwise   known  as  JAS.
 JAS  is  the  Another  Section  like  JDollar Section.